rmit-ir/LTR_Cascade/experiments/Gov2/README.md

 * Harvest links from the GOV2 corpus
 * Build an Indri index
-* Run the PageRank algorithm over the corpus
 * Insert the PageRank scores as a prior in the Indri index
 * Dump the Indri index to ASCII text files
 * Compute unigram scores and statistics